 Choosing A Safe Ice Cream

 You may have read that many brands of ice cream contain wheat as a filler or thickener.
-As it turns out, this is a celiac urban legend I've checked numerous brands of ice cream in several different stores, and I've only found one brand (Blue Bell) that uses wheat as an ingredient in flavors such as chocolate that you'd think would be naturally gluten-free.
+As it turns out, this is more or less a gluten urban legend I've checked numerous brands of ice cream in several different stores, and I've only found one brand (Blue Bell) that uses wheat as an ingredient in flavors such as chocolate that you'd think would be naturally gluten-free.

 That being said, there are plenty of ice cream brands that list obvious gluten ingredients on their labels for some of their flavors.
 You'll find everything from Cookies & Cream to Brownie Sundae and Chocolate Chip Cookie Dough on your grocery store shelves, and in most cases (but not all) they'll be off-limits.